tajpure/Cicada/README.md

-# x-virus
+# Cicada
-A terminal game by Rust.
+A HTTP Server by Rust.